February 14, 2023

 Styling Cream: A type of curl cream that is applied to wet or damp hair to create soft waves and curls.

-Styling Gel: A type of product that is applied to wet or damp hair, then molded into the desired style.
+Styling Gel: A styling gel is a type of product that is applied to wet or damp hair, then molded into the desired style.

 Sulfate: A type of chemical ingredient that is used in shampoos to produce lather.
 Sulfates are a key ingredient in many cleaning products, most notably shampoos.
 By generating foamy lathers, sulfates can effectively remove dirt and oils from hair while leaving behind a clean feeling.